radiantlogic-v8/documentation-new/documentation/installation-guide/01-prerequisites.md

 >[!note] If you already have a license.lic file and are installing the RadiantOne platform on a new machine, during the installation, choose the Skip this Step option on the license page.
 After the installation, copy your existing license.lic file in <RLI_HOME>/vds_server.

-## Cloud Installation

-If you plan to install RadiantOne in your cloud data center, on either Amazon Web Services or Azure, please see the [RadiantOne AWS Cloud Installation Guide](/aws-cloud-installation-guide/overview) or the [RadiantOne Azure Cloud Installation Guide](/azure-cloud-installation-guide/overview).

 ## Minimum System Requirements

 ### Windows 64-bit Platforms